NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 --------

 **Task**
-1. Use `cd` to go to the project area.
+1. use `cd` to go to the project area.
-2. Read the `README` file that is in the top directory of the home area
+2. read the `README` file that is in the top directory of the home area
-3. Use the knowledge gained from the README file to figure out where adapter files are stored on abel.
+3. use the knowledge gained from the README file to figure out where adapter files are stored on abel.

 ---------

 ### Setting up your working directory